Feature weighting for data analysis via evolutionary simulation: Abstract

 \section{Abstract}

 We analyze an algorithm for assigning weights prior to scalarization in discrete multi-objective problems arising from data analysis.
-The algorithm evolves the weights (the relevance of features) by a replicator-type dynamic on the standard simplex, with update indices computed from a normalized data matrix.
-We prove that the resulting sequence converges globally to a unique interior equilibrium, yielding non-degenerate limiting weights.
-The method, originally inspired by evolutionary game theory, differs from standard weighting schemes in that it is analytically tractable with provable convergence. \keywords{ feature weighting, evolutionary algorithms, multi-objective optimization, data analysis.}
+The algorithm evolves weights (interpreted as the relevance of features) by a replicator-type dynamic on the standard simplex, with update indices computed from a normalized data matrix.
+We prove that the resulting sequence converges globally to a unique interior equilibrium, yielding non-degenerate limiting weights. \keywords{ feature weighting, evolutionary algorithms, multi-objective optimization, data analysis.}